kubernetes/kubernetes/docs/design/identifiers.md

 1. A config file is stored on the node, containing a pod with UID="", Namespace="", and Name="cadvisor".

-2. Kubelet validates the input.
+2. LMKTFYlet validates the input.
-   1. Since UID is not provided, kubelet generates one.
+   1. Since UID is not provided, lmktfylet generates one.
-   2. Since Namespace is not provided, kubelet generates one.
+   2. Since Namespace is not provided, lmktfylet generates one.
       1. The generated namespace should be deterministic and cluster-unique for the source, such as a hash of the hostname and file path.
          * E.g. Namespace="file-f4231812554558a718a01ca942782d81"

-3. Kubelet runs the pod.
+3. LMKTFYlet runs the pod.
    1. Each container is started up with enough metadata to distinguish the pod from whence it came.
    2. Each attempt to run a container is assigned a UID (a string) that is unique across time.
       1. This may correspond to Docker's container ID.